giladturok/giladturok.github.io/_pages/about.md

 Previously I interned at **Uber** working on RL for experimentation.

 Before grad school, I spent two wonderful years at the **Flatiron Institute** with [Dr. Bob Carpenter](https://bob-carpenter.github.io).
-Before that, I graduated from **Columbia University** :lion: with a BA in Applied Mathematics.
+Before that, I graduated from **Columbia University** :lion: with a B.A. in Applied Mathematics.